mpa139/allanlab/_pages/publications.md

 ### 2003

-{% for conf in site.data.conference %}
+{% for conf in site.data.conf03 %}

   {{ conf.conf02 }} <br />